• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 Applications:

-The customs clearance of wood is a multifaceted and delicate process requiring strict adherence to both national and international regulations.
-Key considerations in this process include:
+Clearing wood is a complex and sensitive process that requires compliance with domestic and international laws.
+Key points in this process include:

-Provision of Certificate of Origin and Environmental Permits: The importation of wood necessitates the provision of a certificate of origin and environmental permits to ensure the legality of the source and adherence to international conventions, such as CITES.
+Presenting a Certificate of Origin and Environmental Permits: Importing wood requires a certificate of origin and environmental permits.
+These documents ensure the legality of the logging source and compliance with international regulations such as the CITES convention.

-Phytosanitary Inspection: Imported wood must pass a sanitary inspection and secure a plant quarantine permit, which certifies that the wood is free from pests and harmful insects that could potentially threaten other natural resources.
+Phytosanitary Quarantine: Imported wood must be approved for sanitary requirements and receive a phytosanitary quarantine permit.
+This certificate indicates that the wood is free from any pests or harmful insects that may damage other natural resources.

-Compliance with CITES Regulations: Certain wood species are classified as endangered, and their importation is contingent upon acquiring specific permits under the CITES convention.
-For instance, species such as mahogany and walnut are protected, and their trade must be handled with rigorous scrutiny.
+Compliance with CITES: Some wood species are considered endangered, and their import requires special permits from the CITES convention.
+For example, species such as mahogany and walnut are protected and their trade must be conducted with great care.

 1. Customs Declaration

-The customs declaration is a foundational document that must be completed by the importer or their representative.
-It includes comprehensive details regarding the type of goods, quantity, weight, HS code, and the value of the merchandise, serving as the basis for the calculation of customs duties and taxes.
+The customs declaration is one of the most fundamental documents that must be completed by the importer or their representative at customs.
+This document contains precise information about the type of goods, quantity, weight, tariff code (HS Code), and value.
+The declaration serves as the basis for calculating customs duties and taxes.

-The proforma invoice, or preliminary invoice, is issued by the seller and provides essential information, such as the value of the goods, shipping terms, and payment conditions.
-This document forms the contractual basis between the seller and buyer and is used throughout the clearance process.
+The proforma, or preliminary invoice, is issued by the seller and includes information such as the price of the goods, transport conditions, and payment terms.
+It serves as the basis of agreement between the seller and buyer and is used during clearance.

 3. Commercial Invoice

-The commercial invoice is a crucial document issued after the transaction and prior to shipment.
-It details the goods, final price, payment terms, and shipping specifics, and serves as the primary reference for tax and duty calculations.
+The commercial invoice is an important document issued after the transaction and prior to shipment.
+It provides complete information about the goods, final price, payment terms, and shipment details, and is the primary reference for calculating taxes and customs duties.

 4. Certificate of Origin